jacksonrakena/jacksonbot/README.md

 ### Requirements
+- It is heavily recommended to run Abyss on a Docker daemon running with Linux containers.
+Instructions for running with Docker are [here.](DOCKER.md) If you don't want to run on Docker, you're on your own.
 - .NET Core 3.0 Preview 7 SDK for building (or Runtime for a pre-compiled version)
 - A Discord bot application with registered user and token
 - `Abyss.json` configuration file set out as below